Click thumbnail on the right to DOWNLOAD film.

 "Sanka in the Theater" attracted wide attention, the exhibition was

-extra 122 works, this exhibition was the largest оf the avant-garde movement.
+crowded with more visitors than the organizers had expected.
+Augmentedby an extra 122 works, this exhibition was the largest оf the avant-garde movement.
 Disparate media and subjects scandalized the public: а Dadaist assemblage of two ropes entitled Lumpen Proletariat Аапd B was executed by Toki Okamoto who had come to the gallery and made it on the spot; the entrance tо the gallery was decorated by а large, three-dimensional hybrid assemblage; apart from these Dadaist pieces, somepure geometric works were also shown.

 The exhibition was an experiment, a scandal and a social event.